MagedAlmoliki1/WordPress-Personal-Profile-Project-on-GitHub/README.md

    - Once the theme is activated, you can start editing the content through the WordPress dashboard.
 Text, images, colors, and other elements can be easily customized.

 Following these steps, you'll have a ready-to-use website that you can customize to meet your needs and share with others.

+##Install

+Either via ZIP download or cloning using Git.
+Server Setup:

+Make sure you have WordPress installed.
+Move files to the WordPress folder.
+Database Setup:

+Create a new database.
+Update wp-config.php file.
+Site Operation:

+Perform the installation process.
+Log in to Control Panel.
+With these steps, you can successfully download the site from GitHub and install it on your server.